 Even before William Dean Howells used this term the first time in his essay “Italian Journeys” in 1867 (according to the Oxford English Dictionary), it was not unusual, that coffee and milk have been used together long time before.

-The Caffe Mediterraneum on the other hand claims, that their owner and barista Lino Meiorin brewed the first caffè latte in the late 1950’s.
+The now permanently-closed Caffe Mediterraneum on the other hand claims, that their owner and barista Lino Meiorin brewed the first caffè latte in the late 1950’s.

 His Italian style Cappuccino was too strong for the local customers in Berkeley, California so he yelled at his barista’s to add more milk.
 And since he spoke Italian, he used the word latte.